Tree-based Dialogue Reinforced Policy Optimization for Red-Teaming Attacks: Experiments

-\paragraph{Target Models.} We evaluate the attacker in multi-turn conversations (5 turns by default) against a wide range of new target models, including proprietary models such as GPT-4o, GPT-4.1-mini \citep{achiam2023gpt}, and Gemini-2.5 \citep{comanici2025gemini}, as well as open-source models such as Llama 3.1 and 3.3 \citep{dubey2024llama}, Mistral-v0.3 \citep{jiang2023clip}, and Gemma-2 \citep{team2024gemma}.\footnote{All models evaluated in this work are instruction-tuned.
+\paragraph{Target Models.} We evaluate the attacker in multi-turn conversations (5 turns by default) against a wide range of new target models, including proprietary models such as GPT-4o, GPT-4.1-mini \citep{achiam2023gpt}, Claude-4-Sonnet \citep{claude4_sonnet}, and Gemini-2.5 \citep{comanici2025gemini}, as well as open-source models such as Llama 3.1 and 3.3 \citep{dubey2024llama}, Mistral-v0.3 \citep{jiang2023clip}, Gemma-2 \citep{team2024gemma}, and GPT-oss \citep{agarwal2025gpt}.\footnote{All models evaluated in this work are instruction-tuned.
 For brevity, we omit ``-instruct'' in model names.} We also include recent reasoning models, OpenAI-o3-mini \citep{jaech2024openai} and Grok-4 \citep{grok4}, to examine whether the attacker can exploit stronger models with enhanced reasoning and safety mechanisms.

-\paragraph{Baselines.} We compare \ourMethodName{} against several widely used baselines.
-GCG \citep{zou2023universal} optimizes discrete token sequences (often nonsensical) to elicit affirmative answers to harmful requests.
+\paragraph{Baselines.} We compare \ourMethodName{} against several state-of-the-art single-turn and multi-turn jailbreaking methods.
+For \textit{single-turn} baselines, GCG \citep{zou2023universal} optimizes discrete token sequences (often nonsensical) to elicit affirmative answers to harmful requests.
 PAIR \citep{pair} uses an LLM to propose and refine attack prompts with the target model iteratively.
-TAP \citep{tap} extends PAIR by incorporating tree search and pruning to improve exploration efficiency.
+TAP \citep{tap} extends PAIR by adding inference-time search and pruning to improve exploration.
 Jailbreak-R1 \citep{guo2025jailbreakr1} employs RL to explore single-turn attack prompts.
-MTSA \citep{guo-etal-2025-mtsa} uses DPO to train an attacker on preference data from resampled multi-turn dialogues.
-AutoDAN‑Turbo \citep{liu2025autodanturbo} utilizes a black-box agent to build and retrieve a strategy library by reusing text modifications that improve jailbreak scores.
-A detailed comparison of baselines is provided in Appendix Table \ref{tab:method_comparison}.
+AutoDAN‑Turbo \citep{liu2025autodanturbo} builds and retrieves a strategy library by reusing text modifications that improve jailbreaking.
+For \textit{multi-turn} baselines, MTSA \citep{guo-etal-2025-mtsa} uses DPO to train an attacker on preference data from resampled multi-turn dialogues.
+ActorAttack \citep{actorattack} crafts multi-turn dialogues using entities that are semantically related to harmful prompts to gradually elicit unsafe content.
+X-Teaming \citep{xteaming} employs collaborative multi-agent planning to explore and optimize multi-turn attacks.
+A more detailed comparison of baselines is provided in Appendix Table \ref{tab:method_comparison}.